Al Karaana: History

 were observed, but none on the south-western half.
 At Kara'ana a good well was seen, with a few buildings nearby.
 Immediately south of these the area, it was considered, would form a good landing ground provided labour was employed to clear camel-thorn and small bushes.
 At Sabsab, approximately 2 miles south-east of Kara'ana, an area of greenery, containing a fairly large well, was observed to have sunk considerably.
 From Kara'ana the course to Salwa was over an arid and rocky area, on which it would be extremely difficult to execute a successful forced landing."

+During the 1960s, several members of the Al Murrah tribe, who were increasingly transitioning from nomadic pastoralism to fixed settlement, relocated to the town.
+In 1970, the Salwa Highway was completed, becoming the first road to link Al Karaana and nearby settlements with the capital Doha.
+It also connected to the border with Saudi Arabia.

 Geography

 Al Karaana is situated in south-west Qatar.
 It is situated around 60 km to the south-west of Doha, 44 km to the south-west of the Doha Industrial Area and about the same distance north-east of Abu Samra, a village that constitutes Qatar's southern border with Saudi Arabia.
 The village of Al Wosail is nearby.

 The Al Karaana Depression is situated to the east of the village off of Salwa Road.
 There are various trees and a fair cover of grass in the depression.
 There is evidence of past visitation by nomadic herdsman.